-Pay Attention On Red Eyes: Causes, Treatment, and Prevention
+Pay Attention to Red Eyes: Causes, Treatment, and Prevention

 3. Eye Strain: Prolonged use of digital devices, reading for extended periods, or focusing on a task without breaks can strain the eyes, causing redness and discomfort.